andrew-wilkes/go-cms/docs/HowItWorks.md

 Also, the files folder where we place this package file is a convenient place to store test data files.
 These files are for example JSON input data, and generated web pages.

 ### page
 This package is responsible for saving and loading page data and content.
 It also has functions for returning a page by ID or Route, and to provide lists of pages.
 Also, it has the page.Info structure definition.
+This includes a Format specifier which is used as the file extension.
+Valid values are: html, md, txt, css, js, and log.

 ### content
 This package is responsible for assembling content and replacing tokens in templates with the content.